-Security website Krebs on Security revealed on Friday video game retailer GameStop is investigating reports a security breach may have allowed thieves to steal customer data and credit card information from its online store.
+On Friday, Krebs on Security reported a possible breach at video-game retailer GameStop.
+The breach may have allowed thieves to steal customer data and credit card information.

 “GameStop recently received notification from a third party that it believed payment card data from cards used on the GameStop.com website was being offered for sale on a website,” a GameStop spokesman wrote in response to the initial report.

-Krebs on Security notified the retailer of the possible breach after two sources tipped the security website that they received alerts from a credit card processor.
+Krebs on Security notified GameStop of the breach after two sources reportedly received alerts from their credit card processors.

 “That day, a leading security firm was engaged to investigate these claims.
-GameStop has and will continue to work nonstop to address this report and take appropriate measures to eradicate any issue that may be identified,” the company spokesman continued.
+GameStop […] will continue to work nonstop to address this report and take appropriate measures to eradicate any issue that may be identified,” the company spokesman continued.

 “We regret any concern this situation may cause for our customers,” Game Stop said in its statement.
 “GameStop would like to remind its customers that it is always advisable to monitor payment card account statements for unauthorized charges.
-If you identify such a charge, report it immediately to the bank that issued the card, because payment card network rules generally state that cardholders are not responsible for unauthorized charges that are timely reported.”
+If you identify such a charge, report it immediately to the bank that issued the card.”

 Steps to protect yourself

-If you’ve shopped on GameStop.com during these past few months, here are additional measures you should take:
+If you’ve shopped from GameStop’s website anytime over the past few months, here are additional measures you should take:

-- Keep an eye on your bank accounts — You should be frequently checking your bank statements, looking for suspicious activity.
-If you see anything that seems strange, report it immediately.
-This is especially true when there are reports of credit and debit card fraud.
+- Keep an eye on your bank accounts — Check your bank statements frequently for suspicious activity.
+If anything seems strange, report it immediately.

-- Change your password — Whenever you hear news of a data breach, it’s a good idea to change your account passwords.
-Read this article to help you create hack-proof passwords.
+- Change your passwords — Generally, you should do this whenever you hear about a data breach.
+Read this to help you create hackproof passwords.

-- Beware of phishing scams — Scammers will try and piggyback on highly reported cybercrimes.
-They’ll create phishing emails, pretending to be the affected company, hoping to get victims to click malicious links that could lead to more problems.
+- Beware of phishing scams — Scammers will try to piggyback on highly reported cybercrime.
+Often, they’ll create phishing emails in the hopes of convincing victims to click malicious links.
 Take our phishing IQ test to see if you can spot a fake email.

 - Manage passwords — Many people use the same username and password on multiple sites.
-This is a terrible practice and you should never do it.
-If you’re using the same credentials on multiple sites, change them to make them unique.
-If you have too many accounts to remember, you could always use a password manager.
+This is a terrible practice.
+If you’re using doing this, change your passwords ASAP to make them unique.
+If you have too many accounts to remember, try using a password manager.

-- Have strong security software — Protecting your gadgets with strong security software is important.
-It’s the best defense against digital threats.
+- Have strong security software — Protecting your gadgets with strong security software is the best defense against digital threats.